Seahawks hold on late for wild 30-23 win over 49ers

 AP Sports Writer

+“No matter how people bash us and say we’re done and all this we always believe,” Seattle safety Quandre Diggs said.

-SEATTLE (AP) — Russell Wilson played his best game since returning from finger surgery throwing for 231 yards and two touchdowns, and the Seattle Seahawks made a late goal line stand to beat the San Francisco 49ers 30-23 on Sunday.
+Russell Wilson played his best game since returning from finger surgery, throwing for 231 yards and two touchdowns, and the Seattle Seahawks made a late goal-line stand to beat the 49ers 30-23 on Sunday.

 Seattle (4-8) snapped a three-game losing streak but it wasn’t easy as a number of mistakes gave the 49ers a chance for a tying touchdown in the final moments.

+With the playoffs still a mathematical possibility, the Seahawks are refusing to fall into the mode of playing out the final weeks.
+This week, it came at the expense of the Niners’ playoff chase.

+“I have some amazing teammates, guys who were super supportive this week, just giving me some good energy, too, and vice versa,” Wilson said.
+“And let’s just go for it.
+Let’s just have fun while we do it.
+And we were able to do that tonight.”

-Gerald Everett fumbled at the San Francisco 2 with 4:03 remaining and Seattle on the cusp of a clinching score.
+It was far from a clean game for Seattle, though.
+Gerald Everett was responsible for three turnovers, capped by fumbling at the San Francisco 2 with 4:03 remaining and Seattle on the cusp of a clinching score.
 Jimmy Garoppolo led the 49ers 95 yards to the Seattle 3.
 But his third-down pass for Trent Sherfield was broken up by Sidney Jones, and his fourth- down pass was deflected at the line of scrimmage by Carlos Dunlap.

 It was the second big play by Dunlap, who sacked Garoppolo for a safety early in the third quarter.